Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

 \begin{cor} For any object $\pi$ of $\cA$, the derived functors of $\Gamma_Y$ are computed by the complex

 In particular, the only non-trivial higher derived functor is~$R^1\Gamma_Y$. \end{cor} \begin{proof} If $I^{\bullet}$ is an injective resolution of~$\pi$, then the various $R^{\bullet}\Gamma_Y(\pi)$ are computed as the cohomology of the kernel of the morphism of complexes $I^{\bullet} \to j_*j^*I^{\bullet}$.
 Lemma~\ref{lem:injective surjective} shows that this kernel coincides with the cone (up to a shift).
-Now since $j_*$ is exact, the complex $j_*j^*I^{\bullet}$ resolves $j_*j^*\pi$, and so this shifted cone is quasi-isomorphic to the complex $\pi \to j_*j^* \pi$, proving the lemma. \end{proof}
+Now since $j_*$ is exact, the complex $j_*j^*I^{\bullet}$ resolves $j_*j^*\pi$, and so this shifted cone is quasi-isomorphic to the complex $\pi \to j_*j^* \pi$, proving the lemma.
+(Alternatively, one can use the snake lemma to construct a $\delta$-functor with amplitude in~$[0, 1]$ from the cohomology of~$\pi \to j_*j^*\pi$, which can be shown to be effaceable using Lemma~\ref{lem:injective surjective}.) \end{proof}